CederGroupHub/alabos/docs/source/task_definition.md

     self.labview.update_sample_metadata("sample_1", {"mass": {"value": 2.59434, "unit": "g"}})
 ```

-### Resource
+### Requesting resources
-The resource apis help you to interact with the resources, for example, to request a resource, to release a
-resource, etc. This includes
-- `BaseTask.labview.request_resources`: this method is used to request a list of resources.
-In alabos, a ownership model is
-  used to manage the resources.
-The resources include device and sample position where the task can use to perform
+In alabos, a ownership model is used to manage the resources.
+The resources include device and sample position
-  operations and place samples.
+where the task can use to perform operations and place samples.
+Before doing any operations in the autonomous lab,
+one task has to request the resources it needs so that the system knows the resources are occupied and will not be
+used by other tasks.
+In this way, we can minimize the conflict between tasks.

+The resource requesting API is called `BaseTask.labview.request_resources` in alabos.
+This method is used to
-The resource request is the most frequently used API when defining a task.
-Generally, it works as a context manager to
+request a list of resources which is the most frequently used API when defining a task.
+To automate the resource release
-request resources, wait for the resources to be available, and release the resources after the task is done.

-The resource request is a dictionary with structure like this:
+when the resource is no longer needed, the `request_resources` method is used as a context manager.
+The resources will be
+released automatically when the context manager exits.

+`resource_request` method receive a dictionary as the input.
+It has the following format:
 ```python
 # you can request multiple devices in one request
 with BaseTask.labview.request_resources({